CHIEF MARKETING OFFICER

 The first question a founder asks when evaluating a fractional CMO company is: What exactly am I buying?
 Most firms answer with capability statements.
 WCG answers with a delivery map.

-In my work with mid-market CEOs, the pattern repeats: execution stalls because the engagement lacks defined outputs.
+In the work with mid-market CEOs, the pattern repeats: execution stalls because the engagement lacks defined outputs.
 A strategy deck is not a deliverable.
 A documented go-to-market playbook with assigned owners and success metrics is a deliverable.
-WCG distinguishes between the two before we sign the contract.
+WCG distinguishes between the two before organizations sign the contract.

 The framework here is simple: operational transparency reduces decision friction.
 When a founder knows what they will receive in Week 4, Week 8, and Week 12, the engagement becomes measurable.
 When the engagement is measurable, it becomes improvable.